 - Will you get free packaging from a carrier or use branded packaging?

 - Are you going to insure and track packages?

 How you answer these questions impacts your overall costs, so understanding them early on will ensure you allocate enough money for shipping.

-Normally, small business owners have to negotiate rates themselves with each carrier individually.
+Normally, small business owners negotiate rates with each carrier individually.
 At Shopify, we recognize that shipping is an extremely challenging aspect of running a small ecommerce business, so we’ve given our customers a leg up with Shopify Shipping.
-Right now, that means that Canadian merchants get negotiated rates with Canada Post, and US merchants get negotiated rates with DHL Express, UPS, and USPS.
+Right now, Canadian merchants get negotiated rates with Canada Post, and US merchants get negotiated rates with DHL Express, UPS, and USPS.

 Shipping at low volumes directly through FedEx or USPS was way more expensive than I expected.
 If I could do it again, I would go straight to Shopify.
 I would've saved a lot in shipping costs.